 Hello!
 Very happy to be chatting with you as well.
 Just getting over a sinus infection at the moment, but doing alright all things considered.

+Great, hope you get back to your best health soon.
 We’re going to talk about your new single ‘Mean’ and your upcoming album.
 But first would you like to introduce yourself and The NYChillharmonic to our readers?

 Yes!
 My name is Sara, and I’m a composer/vocalist/multi-instrumentalist that leads an 18-piece, progressive rock ensemble called The NYChillharmonic.
 The band is composed of rhythm section, horn section, string quartet, synthesizers and lead vocals.
 Looks like a big band – is definitely not a big band!

+Would you also like to tell us a bit about each of the 18 members of your band? 😂 Just kidding of course.
 Your band is far from being a “traditional” Rock band.
 For example it’s not possible to fit 18 or more people in a garage to practice like new Rock bands would usually do.
 What things do you do to keep a good chemistry between your band members despite the large number?

 Haha I could!
 They’re all so talented – I don’t know how I got this lucky to work with so many wonderful people.
 And yes, the band is not a traditional rock band, so when it comes to rehearsing and performing timing is everything.
 I plan everything months in advance and do all that I can to accommodate people’s schedules.
 If someone has to show up late to or leave early from a rehearsal, that’s fine (except for the rhythm section, they really have to always be around for the most part!).
 You have to be respectful of everyone you work with.
 People are busy!
 And as a group we do well, but large ensemble gigs are generally not all that high paying (at all).
 At the end of the day everyone in the band is really doing me a favor, so I do my best to communicate well, book good shows, and keep things fun.
 The more competent I am, the better everything runs.
 Just have to remember to print charts the night before and not the day of !